iAmTheDolphin/DeRP/src/README.md

 # DERP

+##Dependencies
+Dependencies:

+Java.
+Written on Java 11, can possibly run on earlier versions.
+To check your version run $java -version

+make. depending on your package manager this could be different. commonly obtained with $apt-get install make -y

 ## Running a Program in DERP
 to run a program in DERP use the command `run <file to run>.derp` .
 To Print the file back to you use `run -r <file to print>.derp`

+all executions of DERP will end with `-done-` which is printed by the DERP evaluator automatically to signify a successful execution.

 ## Hello World
 all programs in DERP must have a main function which will be called to begin execution after the program has been parsed.